Miami-Dade assisted living facility not admitting new patients after resident vanished twice

 At least one resident has consistently been waking up with feces in the bed.

-The report says despite having been cited in May for failure to supervise residents, staff took no action to address issues.
+The report said, despite having been cited in May for failure to supervise residents, staff took no action to address issues.

 "I'm not going to talk to you.
 This is private property," Solano told Weinsier.